molgenis/gdi-localportal/README.md

 this command will remove the existing data and recreate the `psql_data` folder.

+# Completely rebuild all the instances - also clean data

+    $ docker compose down --rmi all -v                                  # shut down and remove all images and volumes
+    $ sudo rm -rf postgres/psql_data/; mkdir postgres/psql_data/        # clean all the permanent postgres data
+    $ docker compose up -d --force-recreate --build

 # Shutting down and cleaning up

     $ docker compose down --rmi all -v                                  # shut down and remove all images and volumes